your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 ## Vision and Light

-The most fundamental tasks of adventuring noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a spell, to name just a few—rely heavily on a character's ability to see.
+The most fundamental tasks of adventuring noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a spell, to name just a few — rely heavily on a character's ability to see.
 Darkness and other effects that obscure vision can prove a significant hindrance.

 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom (Perception) checks that rely on sight.

-A **heavily obscured** area—such as darkness, opaque fog, or dense foliage—blocks vision entirely.
+A **heavily obscured** area — such as darkness, opaque fog, or dense foliage — blocks vision entirely.
 A creature effectively suffers from the blinded condition (see appendix PH-A) when trying to see something in that area.

 The presence or absence of light in an environment creates three categories of illumination: bright light, dim light, and darkness.